efkann/iweather/README.md

 > API care recommendations
 > First, we recommend making API calls no more than once in 10 minutes for each location

+### Geolocation

+A lot of apps today, use geolocation to provide a better user experience.
+But they request it immediately when the user enters the app.
+This can be annoying for the user.
+So, I decided to ask for geolocation only when the user clicks the button.
+I believe this provides a better user experience.

+### State Management

 I used `zustand` for global state management.
 It is a simple and fast library for managing global state.
-We use it only for the settings like units and language.
+We use it for the settings like units and language.
+In an ideal scenario, we would use the browser's language to set the default language but since the design is in English, I set the default language to English.

+For managing translations in this application, I decided to go with a simple object to store the translations.
+In a real-world app that involves more languages and more text, I would use third-party library.

+### Progressive Web App

+I wanted this app to be installable as a PWA.
+My choice was using the Vite plugin `vite-plugin-pwa`, a simple plugin that generates a service worker, manifest file, and precaches the assets.
+Also, `@vite-pwa/assets-generator` is used to generate the icons for the PWA from a single icon.

 ### Accesibility